Job profile

 Key areas include:

-• Providing support on the business planning process
+• Assisting with the business planning process

-• Giving advice on business improvement techniques
+• Providing advice on methods for improving the business

-• Introducing businesses to networks and associates
+• Introducing businesses to networks and potential partners

 Responsibilities